dwheelerau/docker-guide/README.md

 The commands above use your current working directory as a root directory, so any output files that are generated should be viewable in file explorer if you navigate to your linux disk space.
 You can copy these across.
 If you want a more user friendly version of JSON see the tools directory which has a script for converting JSON to CSV format that will open in excel.

-# Advanced: Building the megadetector image from the repo
+# Advanced example building a megadetector image from a repo
 The following instructions will build the docker image from the original repo.
 This is a little more advanced and will take around 30 minutes to install and download ~10GB from the internet.

 ## Install the Sydney Uni Megadetector v5 using Ubuntu